DzeryCZ/tweeks-for-wsl/README.md

 - Showing GIT branch in the shell
 - Ability to use docker-machine without any issues
 - Ability to call windows programs without .exe extension
+- Mount drives to root instead of /mnt (required Win10 build >= 1803)